-Millbrook Bankruptcy Lawyer & Attorney
+Millbrook Bankruptcy Lawyer & Bankruptcy Attorney

-Call us today!
-(334) 315-3933
+Call us today at (334) 315-3933

 For most simple Chapter 7 bankruptcy filings in and around the Millbrook area, our Millbrook bankruptcy lawyers are currently charging $850.
 We will inform you, guide you and review the different types of consumer bankruptcy with you.
 We will determine whether a Chapter 7 or if filing a Chapter 13 would be a better option for you and your current circumstances.
-Our bankruptcy attorney in Millbrook can help counsel you through the bankruptcy process.
+Our bankruptcy lawyer in Millbrook can help counsel you through the bankruptcy process.

-Filing Bankruptcy in Millbrook
+Bankruptcy Attorneys in Millbrook

 If you’re being plagued by immense credit card debt and do not see a way out, then call our experienced Millbrook bankruptcy lawyer for a quick phone consultation today for information on how we can help.
 Our bankruptcy lawyer can help you determine whether bankruptcy is a viable option for you and if so what type.
 We are here to answer any and all questions so give us a call today.

-When our bankruptcy attorney in Millbrook files your bankruptcy case, it is our aim to make the entire process as transparent and stress free as possible.
+When our bankruptcy lawyer in Millbrook files your bankruptcy case, it is our aim to make the entire process as transparent and stress free as possible.
 The goal is to obtain a discharge and get you a fresh financial start.

 Our Millbrook and Prattville bankruptcy lawyers are very responsive and able to get to all your questions the same day you call.
 If there is more information or documentation required to counsel you, we can go ahead and schedule an in-person meeting.
 If you opt for a Chapter 7 bankruptcy after speaking with our Millbrook bankruptcy lawyer then we will set up an appointment to meet and go over your case in person.

 When your appointment is set, we’ll send you a questionnaire to fill out and bring with you.
-Our Millbrook bankruptcy attorneys work hard to ensure that individuals make informed decisions concerning their bankruptcy filing while also making the process as easy as possible.
-In order to make sure you have the information necessary to make an informed decision to file your bankruptcy case we must eventually meet in person in our Prattville office.
+Our Millbrook bankruptcy lawyers work hard to ensure that individuals make informed decisions concerning their bankruptcy filing while also making the process as easy as possible.
+In order to make sure you have the information necessary to make an informed decision to file your bankruptcy case we must eventually meet in person in our Millbrook or Prattville office.

 To file a Chapter 7 bankruptcy, you must consider several factors.
 First, do you have a large amount of equity in your property?
 If you own a home free and clean and it’s worth more than the exemptions allowed in Alabama, then you might not want to file for a Chapter 7 bankruptcy.
 Second, you have to qualify to file a Chapter 7.
-To qualify your gross monthly household income for the six months prior to filing the bankruptcy must be low enough.
+To qualify your gross monthly household income for the six months prior to our Millbrook bankruptcy lawyer filing the bankruptcy must be low enough.
 If it is too high to qualify outright, then you can still do so by passing something called the means test.